ExaWorks/job-api-spec/specification.md

 `JobState.CANCELED`.
 User code can synchronously wait until the `CANCELED` state is reached using `job.wait(JobState.CANCELED)` or even `job.wait()`, since the latter would wait for all final states, including `JobState.CANCELED`.

-In fact, it is recommended that `job.wait()` be used because it is entirely possible for the job to complete before the cancellation is communicated to the underlying implementation and before the client code receives the completion
+It is recommended that
+`job.wait()` be used because it is entirely possible for the job to complete before the cancellation is communicated to the underlying implementation and before the client code receives the completion